 It also makes for a great food gifting option.

 Just like this paste, I also make a few other sauces and pastes at home that are super easy, very economical, and much better than the store-bought ones.
-Here are some of my favorites
+Some of my favorites are Thai Green Curry Paste, Asian Red Chili Paste, and Golden Paste.

 Ingredients

-Sesame Seeds – Use hulled white sesame seeds as unhulled sesame seeds could give the Tahini a slightly bitter taste.
+Sesame Seeds – Use hulled white sesame seeds, as unhulled seeds could give the Tahini a slightly bitter taste.

-Extra Virgin Olive Oil – The use of extra virgin olive oil gives this paste a rich Mediterranean flavor.
+Extra Virgin Olive Oil – Extra virgin olive oil gives this paste a rich Mediterranean flavor.
 Make sure to use the best quality olive oil.

-You can replace extra virgin olive oil with avocado oil, sesame oil, grapeseed oil, or any neutral oil like vegetable oil.
+You can replace extra virgin olive oil with avocado oil, sesame oil, grapeseed oil, or any neutral oil such as canola oil.

 Optional – You can add a pinch of salt to the recipe.
-It is totally optional and if making tahini to make desserts, definitely skip adding it.
+If you are making tahini for desserts, skip adding it.

 You can also add a little maple syrup to give it a slightly sweet flavor.